SabreDevStudio/WidgetLibrary/README.md

 Widgets do not support any special localization or internationalization apart from what is supported by Angular.
 But all [Angular i18n](https://docs.angularjs.org/guide/i18n) should work.
 Currently the included `angular.js` file has the default (US) localization.

-Currency symbol:
-_Warning_: Angular native `currency` filter is overridden with the `isoCurrency` filter from `iso-currency` (see bower.json, see `SDSWidgets`).
-In all views the (overridden) currency filter have currency passed as argument, so the prices are presented in the currency as they come from the Sabre REST APIs web service.

 Date display formats:
 All dates are represented by Moment.js dates and are given explicit formatting, so they are presented in the same format regardless of browser locale or Angular locale.
 We use the default Moment.js build, without default (English) locale strings.
 It is possible to bundle moment.js with [other locale](http://momentjs.com/docs/#/i18n/).